 Check also:

 Fleas are parasites – they’re not only extremely annoying, but they also live off human and animal blood.
-They can carry diseases, they reproduce extremely fast (every female lays up to 2000 eggs in their lifespan), and in large numbers they can easily cause anemia in their host.
+They can carry diseases, they reproduce extremely fast (every female lays up to 2000 eggs in their lifespan), and in large numbers, they can easily cause anaemia in their host.
 If left unattended long enough, your pet can literally be eaten alive.

 Check also: